 As a socially responsible company, TRATON encourages its employees to volunteer as part of our ”Helfen macht Freude” (”The joy of helping”) program.
 We have also affirmed our commitment to a diverse workforce by signing the Charta der Vielfalt (“Diversity Charter”) in 2017 and becoming an official member in 2019.

-Safety is also an important foundation of our social responsibility, both within our own Company and when it comes to our products.
-Our mission is to create a sustainable transportation system that is clean, safe, and efficient — with the aim of serving human beings and society and minimizing negative social and ecological impact.
-This is something we make possible with the help of automated driving systems, which are a cornerstone of lower-risk and more efficient road and freight transportation.
+We understand that safety is also a fundamental aspect of our social responsibility, both within our company and in the products we offer.
+Our mission is to establish a sustainable transportation system that is clean, safe, and efficient – while serving humanity and society and minimizing negative social and ecological impact.
+Automated driving systems play a significant role in achieving lower-risk and more efficient road and freight transportation.

 Relevant SDGs for the People & Diversity focus area

 Relevant SDGs for the Governance & Ethics focus area